PX4/PX4-Autopilot/nuttx/README.txt

 ----------------------------------

-  Recent versions of NuttX support building NuttX from a native Windows CMD.exe shell (see "Native Windows Build" below).
+  Recent versions of NuttX support building NuttX from a native Windows console window (see "Native Windows Build" below).
 But kconfig-frontends is a Linux tool.
 There have been some successes building a Windows native version of the kconfig-frontends tool, but that is not ready for prime time.